Study on the Sexual Assaults of Transmen: Summary of Findings

 This study has implications for policy and service provision:

-• Frontline workers require training to identify soft-coercion dynamics—emotional manipulation, religious conditioning, dependence, and community power structures—since these patterns commonly precede or replace overt force.
+Frontline workers require training to identify soft-coercion dynamics—such as emotional manipulation, religious conditioning, dependence, and community power structures—since these patterns often precede or replace overt force.

-• Health services should incorporate awareness of how sexual trauma interacts with gender nonconformity, including dissociation, suicidality, and the use of masculinity, androgyny, or transition as protective strategies.
+Health services should incorporate awareness of how sexual trauma interacts with gender nonconformity, including dissociation, suicidality, and the use of masculinity, androgyny, or transition as strategies of protection.

-• Prevention efforts must address early vulnerability among gender-nonconforming girls, especially during puberty, as well as environments where grooming and corrective violence occur.
+Prevention efforts should address early vulnerability among gender-nonconforming girls, particularly during puberty, as well as environments where grooming and corrective violence occur.

-• Data-collection practices should disaggregate experiences of transmen by sex, stage of life, context of assault, and perpetrator sex to reveal accurate patterns of vulnerability.
+Data-collection practices should disaggregate experiences of transmen by sex, stage of life, context of assault, and perpetrator sex in order to reveal more accurate patterns of vulnerability.

 I wish to express my sincerest thanks to my participants: Jessi, Josh, and Sammy for untrusting me with their stories.
 Narrative inquiry became more than a methodology; it became a form of epistemic repair and political solidarity.
 We offer this work to our community first and foremost.
 We want sexual violence to end.